 Stevedore operations are undertaken by our tenants, who are not employees of Port of Melbourne.

 The Port of Melbourne’s footprint does not include Station Pier, or cruise ship operations.

-The Victorian Ports Corporation (Melbourne) is a statutory authority created by the Victorian Government in 2016 following the successful completion of the lease of the commercial operations of the Port of Melbourne.
+Ports Victoria(formerly known as Victorian Ports Corporation Melbourne) is a statutory authority created by the Victorian Government in 2016 following the successful completion of the lease of the commercial operations of the Port of Melbourne.

 Ports Victoria’s responsibilities include the management of commercial shipping in Port Phillip, safe navigation in the port waters of the port of Melbourne, waterside emergency and marine pollution response, and the management of Station Pier as Victoria’s premier cruise shipping facility.